-U.S. Citizens or Resident Aliens Living Outside the United States
+U.S. Citizens or Resident Aliens Living Outside the United States rity systems.
+Under these agreements, you must generally pay social security and Medicare taxes to only the country you live in.

 If you are a self-employed U.S. citizen or resident alien living outside the United States, in most cases you must pay SE tax.
 You may not reduce your foreign earnings from self-employment by your foreign earned income exclusion.